Male Circumcision

 • Phimosis is a condition where the foreskin is too tight to pull back.
 This is normal for infants, but can be a problem if it is still there in adulthood.

-• Paraphimosis is a rare condition where the foreskin can’t be returned to its original position after it has been pulled back.
+• Paraphimosis occurs when you cannot return the foreskin to its original position after pulling it back.
 This causes a painful constriction and can cut off blood supply to the head of the penis, so if you think this has happened go straight away to the nearest emergency department.

 • Recurrent balanitis is an infection of the head of the penis.